 Cupid's arrows.
 I found this cute idea on Pinterest and while it didn't come with instructions, you can click the link to see a bigger photo which is more or less self-explanatory.
 Red garland, Big Red gum, and sugar hearts all held together with a white skewer or straw.

-Colorful Valentines.
+Colorful valentines.
 Here's another Pinterest find.
 Again, there are no instructions, but I think these are even easier to figure out than the arrows.
 Just tape or glue a sweet, "colorful" valentines note (or even better, use colorful ribbon or string) to the front of a small box of crayons.
-Decorate a little if you wish and viola, instant Valentines.
-And so much more useful and fun than a bag of candy!
+Decorate a little if you wish and viola, instant fun greetings.
+Plus they're so much more useful and fun than a bag of candy!

 Valentine's Day trail mix.
 This homemade trail mix from A Spicy Perspective is the perfect alternative for kids who want to give a snack but not necessarily one that's loaded with sugar.
 Mix up the snack foods of your choice and divvy up into snack size baggies.
 Then add a cute little note like the one in the pic or let kids make their own.

 "Don't Ever Change" Coins.
-I love this cute Valentine idea from Jaco'lyn Murphy.
-Just fill a little baggie with chocolate coins and attach a sweet "Don't go changin'" or "Don't ever change" kind of note.
+I love this cute valentine idea from Jaco'lyn Murphy.
+Just fill a little plastic or mesh baggie with chocolate coins and attach a sweet "Don't go changin'" or "Don't ever change" kind of note.
 This is great for kids who want to do something other than the usual hearts and flowers for Valentine's Day.
 (You could use real coins, too, but chocolate coins make it so much more tasty and fun.)

-"You Rule" Valentines.
-Speaking of unique Valentines, these gifts from ThompsonandSpring are sure to be a hit with all of your child's classmates.
-You can print out the message for a sleek look or let your child write her own message to make the Valentine's more personal.
+"You Rule" valentines.
+Speaking of unique valentines, these gifts from Back to Organic are sure to be a hit with all of your child's classmates.
+You can print out the message for a sleek look or let your child write her own message to make the valentines more personal.